 - We also typically do not fund recurring, annual activities that are hosted by UM student organizations.

-- Costs beyond the typical and ordinary costs of a curricular activity.
+Costs beyond the typical and ordinary costs of a curricular activity.
 For example, we will not award funding for basic costs of a senior recital or performance (e.g. the fee for a collaborative pianist, instrument or parts rental, recording/documentation costs, reception food, etc.) and typically do not award funding for the purposes of compensating U-M students involved in such activities.
-Costs that go beyond the typical and ordinary expenses of a curricular project, enhance it in a significant way with regard to criteria A and B may be considered.
+Costs that go beyond the typical and ordinary expenses of a curricular project, enhance it in a significant way with regard to professional and/or social impact may be considered.
 For example, costs associated with taking a senior recital on tour, collaborating with an external organization to host a special research presentation, or engaging other collaborators or resources to broaden the scope and impact of a project might be considered.

 Note on SMTD Facility Usage: EXCEL cannot guarantee space availability in U-M facilities, and all students who intend to use such facilities for an EXCEL-funded project must request space usage according to SMTD scheduling guidelines.
 We strongly recommend applicants do so prior to submitting an EXCEL funding application.
 Proposals that clearly show the applicant has already successfully reserved space according to SMTD guidelines, verified by written endorsement/support from appropriate SMTD faculty/staff, will see their funding requests more strongly considered.
 All requests for SMTD instrument usage must be approved by the appropriate faculty supervisors.

-Grant Narrative – please address the criteria listed above in a 500-word (2-page) document (Word or PDF format ONLY):
+Please address the criteria listed above in a 500-word (2-page) document (PDF format ONLY)